 Amgen is the world's biggest independent biotechnology developer, and was one of the original pioneers in that sector in the 1983 with the development of Epogen, a synthetic form of the hormone that controls red blood cell production.
-Unlike many of its biotech competitors it has so far avoided the temptation to be acquired by one of larger traditional pharma companies, but now ranks among them by annual revenues, partly as a result of several acquisitions of its own.
-It has built up a small but important drug portfolio, including nine billion-dollar blockbusters by 2015.
-These are led by the white blood cell stimulator Neulasta and its predecessor Neupogen (combined sales of $5.8bn), arthritis treatment Enbrel ($5.4bn in North America alone; Pfizer has rights elsewhere), Xgeva and Prolia for osteoporosis (combined sales of $2.7bn), Aranesp ($2.0bn), Epogen ($1.9bn) and Sensipar/Mipara for ($1.4bn).
+Unlike many of its biotech competitors it avoided the temptation to be acquired by one of larger traditional pharma companies, but now ranks among them by annual revenues, partly as a result of several acquisitions of its own.
+It has built up a small but important drug portfolio which currently houses seven billion-dollar blockbusters.
+These are led by arthritis and psoriasis treatment Enbrel.
+Amgen generated sales of $5.0bn from Enbrel in North America in 2018 - Pfizer has rights elsewhere - but sales are now in decline as various patents come due for expiry.
+It is accompanied by white blood cell stimulator Neulasta (sales of $4.5bn), Xgeva and Prolia for osteoporosis (combined sales of $4.1bn), Aranesp ($1.9bn) and Sensipar/Mipara ($1.8bn).
+Amgen's founding product Epogen still contributed sales just over $1.0bn in 2018.
+In 2013, Amgen agreed to acquire smaller rival Onyx, developer of blood cancer treatment Kyprolis, for $10.4bn.
+It is likely to make blockbuster status in 2019.
+Sales in 2018 were $968.
+Also in 2019, Amgen acquired the psoriasis drug Otezla - sales of $1.6bn in 2018 - from Celgene for $13.4bn.
 The company has a longstanding development partnership with Japanese drinks company Kirin, whose pharmaceuticals division was one of the original marketing partners for Epogen.
-In 2013, Amgen agreed to acquire smaller rival Onyx, developer of blood cancer treatment Kyprolis, for $10.4bn.
-Robert Bradway is CEO.
-Group revenues reached a record $21.7bn in 2015.
-The group was founded in 1980 as an experimental biotech famility under the name Applied Molecular Genetics.
+Robert Bradway is chairman & CEO.
+Group revenues for 2018 were $23.7bn.
+Net income reached a best-ever $8.4bnThe group was founded in 1980 as an experimental biotech famility under the name Applied Molecular Genetics.
 It adopted the abbreviated Amgen name in 1983.

 Recent stories from Adbrands Update:

 Adbrands Weekly Update 29th Aug 2013: US pharmaceutical group Amgen, the global leader in hard-to-copy biotech drugs, announced a $10.4bn deal to acquire smaller rival Onyx, whose blood cancer treatment Kyprolis is forecast to top sales of $1bn by 2015.
 The deal will plug an expected hole in Amgen's product pipeline - its current top-sellers Neulasta and Neupogen will have passed their peak by 2015, while newer drugs in development may not be out of clinical trials.

 All rights reserved © Mind Advertising Ltd 1998-2020